Kerala model

-The Kerala model of development refers to the economic practices adopted by the Indian state of Kerala.
+The Kerala model refers to the practices adopted by the Indian state of Kerala to further human development.
 It is characterised by results showing strong social indicators when compared to the rest of the country such as high literacy and life expectancy rates, highly improved access to healthcare, and low infant mortality and birth rates.
 Despite having a lower per capita income, the state is sometimes compared to developed countries.
 These achievements along with the factors responsible for such achievements have been considered characteristic results of the Kerala model.
 Academic literature discusses the primary factors underlying the success of the Kerala model as its decentralization efforts, the political mobilization of the poor, and the active involvement of civil society organizations in the planning and implementation of development policies.

 More precisely, the Kerala model has been defined as: